kianoding/From-Spreadsheet-to-Garment-Tag/README.md

     %% Adjust styling for the loop annotation (optional: makes the loop line dotted) linkStyle 4 stroke-dasharray: 5 5;
 ```
 This tutorial automates that entire process.
-What took 3-4 hours now takes 5 minutes (hopefully).
+What took 3-4 hours now takes ~15 minutes with a prepared .csv and images.

 ## Label Generator Overview
 This workflow creates physical bag tag labels for hanging garments in fashion archives.
 Our implementation uses the python-docx library, following the official documentation at https://python-docx.readthedocs.io/en/latest/.
 We specifically utilize three core components: